-I remember her handing them out during the most boring parts of church.
+I remember her handing out carmels during the most boring parts of church.
 (And there were a lot of boring parts in church.)
-Now that I’ve foresworn sugar, I was relieved to find a sugar-free recipe for caramel candy.
+Now that I've foresworn sugar, I was relieved to find a sugar-free recipe for caramel candy.
 This is the soft melt-in-your-mouth kind of caramel, not the hard kind.
-I’d put them on the fudgey end of the caramel candy spectrum.
+I'd put them on the fudgey end of the caramel candy spectrum.

 All you need is butter, cream and a little sweetener and you too can make these Keto caramels.

 First, you melt the butter over medium-low heat and cook it until it browns.
 Add your sweetener and pancake syrup and cook until it thickens and becomes gooey, about 3 minutes.
 Add cream and cook for a minute more.
 Transfer the mixture to a bowl and whisk until it cools a bit.
 Then pour it into candy molds and chill for a few hours until they harden.

 And that's all it takes to make this classic treat, beloved by grandparents everywhere.Print